-North Orange Continuing Education (NOCE) issues a new catalog each academic year beginning in the fall term and, if needed, subsequent addendums for the winter, spring, and summer terms.
-The information published in the catalog or catalog addendums is in effect for the academic year beginning with the fall term and concluding with the summer term.
+North Orange Continuing Education (NOCE) issues a new catalog each academic year beginning in the fall semester and, if needed, subsequent addendums for the spring semester, and summer term.
+The information published in the catalog or catalog addendums is in effect for the academic year beginning with the fall semester and concluding with the summer term.